-As a real estate agent or broker, social media and video content are crucial components of your marketing strategy in 2023.
+As a real estate agent or broker, social media and video content are crucial components of your marketing strategy.
 With so many platforms and tools available, it can be easy to fall into certain traps and misconceptions that negatively impact your online presence and ability to connect with potential clients.

 To help you avoid these common mistakes, let’s take a closer look at some of the most prevalent myths and misconceptions in real estate social media and video marketing.